-year — Extract year numbers from datetime values.
+year — Extract calendar year components from datetime values with MATLAB-compatible output shaping.

 How year works